Ian Lavery: Second term (2015–2017)

-Third and fourth terms (2017–present)
+Third and fourth terms (2017–2024)

+At the snap 2017 general election, Lavery was again re-elected, with an increased vote share of 57.3% and a decreased majority of 10,435.
 In June 2017, Lavery was appointed to the role of chair of the Labour Party.
-In July 2017, he was criticised for saying that Labour was "too broad a church".
+In the same month, he was criticised for saying that Labour was "too broad a church".

 In December 2018, Lavery raised in parliament the high insurance premiums of his constituents living near the River Wansbeck in the wake of the 2015–16 Great Britain and Ireland floods.
 In the same month, he opposed Jeremy Corbyn's move to support a second referendum on Brexit, reportedly saying that if Labour supported a second referendum on the UK's membership of the European Union, the party would lose the next general election.

-On 12 December 2019, Lavery held out against a swing to the Conservatives in the North East and was re-elected as the MP for Wansbeck with 17,124 votes and a reduced majority of 814 (2.0%) over Jack Gebhard of the Conservative Party.
+At the 2019 general election, Lavery was again re-elected, with a decreased vote share of 42.3% and a decreased majority of 814.

 In January 2021, Lavery was criticised after he questioned why anyone would have faith in the COVID-19 vaccine and expressed concern about the time it took to approve the vaccine.
-In a statement, Lavery claimed that his words had been taken out of context.
+In a statement, Lavery said that his words had been taken out of context.

-The Wansbeck Constituency will cease to exist in the coming district redraw, which has its final draft due by July 2023.

-On 24 February 2022, following the 2022 Russian invasion of Ukraine, Lavery was one of 11 Labour MPs threatened with losing the party whip after they signed a statement by the Stop the War Coalition which questioned the legitimacy of NATO and accused the military alliance of "eastward expansion".
-All 11 MPs subsequently removed their signatures.
+On 24 February 2022, following the Russian invasion of Ukraine, Lavery was one of 11 Labour MPs threatened with losing the party whip after they signed a statement by the Stop the War Coalition which questioned the legitimacy of NATO and accused the military alliance of "eastward expansion".
+All 11 MPs subsequently removed their signatures after being threatened with suspension from the party.